jcupitt/argh-steroids/README.md

 * Made python 3 compatible (on TODO list)

 * changes shield behaviour (not on TODO list)
-Shield now uses a key press and stays on for a period of time before turning off.
-There is a cool down between key presses
+Shield mode 1 uses a key press and stays on for a period of time before turning off.
+There is a cool down between key presses (0 for original shield mode)
+User can change SHIELDBEHAVIOR with the variable on line 23 in ship

 # Features